.barnyard

 Science, Technology, Engineering and Mathematics (STEM) skills will become an increasing priority in a highly industrialized and globalized world.
 Early childhood exposure to STEM concepts through play helps to boost experimentation and creativity.

-Barnyard Breakout is a project that was conceived as an interactive drawing machine that I could develop with my children.
+Barnyard breakout is a project that was conceived as an interactive mechanical drawing machine that I could develop with my children.
 The project takes inspiration from my child’s imaginary friend.
-For many years we had a bull, Ferdinand, living in our house and he was a friendly but disruptive bovine, and the source of many laughs.
+For many years we had an imaginary bull, Ferdinand, living in our house.
+He was a friendly but disruptive bovine and the source of many laughs.

 Now Ferdinand has escaped his paddock and is terrorizing the neighbouring animals by leaving huge piles of dung around.
 The other terrified animals dash around the paddocks leaving their own tracks through the grass.